 How does one dispose of the unwanted, unregistered security without violating the law while also violating the law by holding it?

-Also, there are links to child pornography stored in the Bitcoin ledger itself.
-This puts any node operator having a full copy of the ledger at potential legal risk.
+Also, there are known links to child pornography immutably stored as encrypted data in the Bitcoin ledger itself.

 This is obviously a challenge, especially for users contemplating a solution based on a fully anonymous, public network.